MohamedAshrafff/e-commerce-React-WebApp/README.md

 4. **Explore and Enjoy!**:
 Once the application is running, you can start exploring different product categories, apply filters, and enjoy shopping!

-## Contributing

-- Fork the repository.
-- Create your feature branch (`git checkout -b feature/YourFeature`).
-- Commit your changes (`git commit -am 'Add some feature'`).
-- Push to the branch (`git push origin feature/YourFeature`).
-- Create a new Pull Request.

-## Feedback

 If you have any feedback, suggestions, or encounter any issues while using our E-Commerce website, please don't hesitate to reach out .